GitSatishGarg/django-hotel-/README.md

-# django-hotel-
+# django-hotel
-a simple Django Project for searching on rooms , apartments
+a simple Django app for searching on rooms , apartments